gateslm/Blood-Alcohol-Domain/README.md

 Ranges between 1 to 14 drinks (inclusive).
 It is the amount of drinks consumed.

 ### Meal
-The meal attribute referes to the amount an indiviaul ate while drinking: full meal, snack, and none.
+The meal attribute refers to the amount an indiviaul ate while drinking: full meal, snack, and none.

 ### Duration
 Duration is the amount of time the person drank alcohol.
 Duration was either 30, 60, 90, 120, 150, 180, 210 or 240 minutes.